jamesspearsv/libstats-node/README.md

 ## Running Locally

 Run any of the following commands from the project root.
-Both the frontend and backend can be run independly or as a fullstack app
+Both the frontend and backend can be run independently or as a fullstack app

 **Run the frontend independently**